Burrill Surname

 Where Does The Last Name Burrill Come From? nationality or country of origin

-Burrill is carried by more people in The United States than any other country/territory.
-It can be rendered in the variant forms:.
-Click here for further potential spellings of Burrill.
+The last name Burrill occurs in The United States more than any other country or territory.
+It may also appear as a variant:.
+Click here for further potential spellings of this surname.

 How Common Is The Last Name Burrill? popularity and diffusion

-The last name is the 121,707th most prevalent surname at a global level.
-It is borne by approximately 1 in 1,937,662 people.
-Burrill is primarily found in The Americas, where 68 percent of Burrill are found; 68 percent are found in North America and 67 percent are found in Anglo-North America.
-It is also the 1,152,838th most common first name in the world, borne by 71 people.
+The last name Burrill is the 121,707th most widespread last name on a worldwide basis, borne by around 1 in 1,937,662 people.
+It is predominantly found in The Americas, where 68 percent of Burrill reside; 68 percent reside in North America and 67 percent reside in Anglo-North America.
+It is also the 1,152,838th most commonly held first name internationally It is held by 71 people.

 Burrill Family Population Trend historical fluctuation

-The occurrence of Burrill has changed through the years.
-In The United States the number of people carrying the Burrill last name expanded 241 percent between 1880 and 2014 and in England it expanded 171 percent between 1881 and 2014.
+The occurrence of Burrill has changed over time.
+In The United States the number of people who held the Burrill last name rose 241 percent between 1880 and 2014 and in England it rose 171 percent between 1881 and 2014.

 Burrill Last Name Statistics demography

-In The United States those bearing the Burrill surname are 2.12% more likely to be registered with the Democratic Party than The US average, with 55.35% registered with the political party.
+In The United States Burrill are 2.12% more likely to be registered Democrats than the national average, with 55.35% being registered with the political party.

 The amount Burrill earn in different countries varies greatly.
 In South Africa they earn 153.23% more than the national average, earning R 601,764 per year; in United States they earn 5.61% more than the national average, earning $45,570 USD per year and in Canada they earn 2.77% more than the national average, earning $51,058 CAD per year.